Parcels-code/Parcels/docs/getting_started/explanation_concepts.md

 Parcels provides a framework to simulate particles **within a set of fields**, such as flow velocities and temperature.
 To start a parcels simulation we must define this dataset with the **`parcels.FieldSet`** class.

 The input dataset from which to create a `parcels.FieldSet` can be an [`xarray.Dataset`](https://docs.xarray.dev/en/stable/user-guide/data-structures.html#dataset) with output from a hydrodynamic model or reanalysis.
 Such a dataset usually contains a number of gridded variables (e.g. `"U"`), which in Parcels become `parcels.Field` objects.
-A set of `parcels.Field` objects is stored in a `parcels.FieldSet` in an analoguous way to how `xarray.DataArray` objects combine to make an `xarray.Dataset`.
+A list of `parcels.Field` objects is stored in a `parcels.FieldSet` in an analoguous way to how `xarray.DataArray` objects combine to make an `xarray.Dataset`.

 For several common input datasets, such as the Copernicus Marine Service analysis products, Parcels has a specific method to read and parse the data correctly: